 There are bars and restaurants strung along the promenade and these become popular at about 9.00 pm. – the time most locals eat.

-Port Vell is home to one of Barcelona’s hidden gems: Terrassa de les Indianes, a hidden gem of a rooftop cocktail bar often goes unnoticed as it located inside a museum.
+Port Vell is home to one of Barcelona’s hidden gems: 1881 per SAGARDI, a hidden gem rooftop cocktail bar often goes unnoticed as it located inside a museum.
 Take our word on this recommendation, once you are inside you will have the most gorgeous views overlooking Barcelona marina.
 This is also a great spot to watch the sunset, expect chilled out, good vibes all around.

 9Find the Carmel bunkers for epic views over the city